KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 ## Easy to customise form features

 Remember with Kianda **Designer** you don't need any coding experience, so anyone with **Administrator** or **Design business process** access can use Kianda's easy to use interface to add fields to forms and customise forms to create the desired effects for an optimum user experience.
 The Kianda interface makes it easy to create sophisticated forms that follow modern web design principles, all at the click of a button.
-Examples of ways to customise forms are shown in the following sections, [Responsive form layout](#responsive-form-layout) and [Input validation](#input-validation) .
+Examples of ways to customise forms are shown in the following sections, [Responsive form layout](#responsive-form-layout) and [Input validation](#input-validation).

 ### Responsive form layout